 This real-time global heat map of Twitter hot spots lets users toggle between map and satellite views or watch in 3D (glasses required).

-Airstrip’s smartphone application puts patient charts and live feeds of data directly into doctors’ hands.
-By working closely ER doctors, cardiologists, and OB-GYNs, we created a solution built on task flows that mirror doctors’ mental models and priorities.
+Airstrip’s smartphone application puts patient charts and live feeds of data directly into the hands of doctors.
+By working closely with ER doctors, cardiologists, and OB-GYNs, we created a solution built on task flows that mirror doctors’ mental models and priorities.

 A design language for the entire SanDisk USB family featuring a simple cap-less design that "opens" USB connector with a dynamic sliding mechanism.